Special Park Uses

 A special park use is a short-term activity that takes place in a park area and:

-· Requires written authorization and some degree of management control from the NPS in order to protect park resources and the public interest;
+- Requires written authorization and some degree of management control from the National Park Service in order to protect park resources and the public interest;

-· Is not initiated, sponsored, or conducted by the NPS.
+- Is not initiated, sponsored, or conducted by the National Park Service.

-If you would like to use one of the historic sites, and are not sure if your use is appropriate or if it requires a permit, please refer to the other special park pages on this site or call the special park use coordinator at 1-845-486-1966.
+If your would like to use one of the historic sites, and are not sure if your use is appropriate or if it requires a permit, please refer to the other special park pages on this site, or call the special park use coordinator Mike Autenrieth at (845) 229-7770.

 Please submit your application so that the park may receive it at least 14 business days prior to your event.

 The application for Special Events can be found below: